charlottedaumal/microtubule-tracking/README.md

 > **WARNING**: Only ONE group member should fork this project.
 The other members don't have to
 > fork it ; they have to clone the forked project only.
 For that, the student
-> who fork this project has to give teammates access to the forked project.
+> who forks this project has to give teammates access to the forked project (on the left-hand side menus, go to ``Manage -> Members``).

 Forking a repository is copying the repository in another account.
 The copied project is independent of the parent repository ; you can then commit, push and pull on the new